samply/lens_beacon_service/README.md

 - MeasureReportGroupComponent
 - MeasureReportGroupStratifierComponent

-We have standardized on the following mapping from Beacon results to Measure reports:
+We have standardized on the following mapping from Beacon results to measure reports:

 - A Beacon site has one MeasureReport.
 - Each entry type supported by a site has a MeasureReportGroupComponent to itself.
+This will receive the population count associated with the entry type, e.g. the count of individuals returned by the query.
 - A MeasureReportGroupComponent can have zero or more MeasureReportGroupStratifierComponents.
 These will map one-to-one onto stratifier panels in the Lens GUI.

 Code for dealing with measure reports can be found in de.samply.lens_beacon_service.measurereport.
 There are two "Admin" classes that can instantiate and populate MeasureReport objects and MeasureReportGroupComponent objects.